Mindful-AI-Assistants/storytelling-first-semester-2024/setuptool.md

 To set up the development environment for this project, you will need to install or update `setuptools`.
 .
 Here are the instructions:

+### Setuptools Installation

+you can install it with the following command: